Black Sea slave trade: Crimean slave trade (15th–18th centuries)

-Roxelana, one of the most famous victims of the Crimean slave trade, captured in the 1510s or 1520s.
+Roxelana, Hürrem Sultan, one of the most famous victims of the Crimean slave trade, captured in around June or July of 1520.

+Invasion of the Tatars in Poland in 1666.
+Drawing by Jan Luyken, 1698.

 During the Early Modern age the Crimean Khanate (1441–1783) was a major center of the international slave trade.
-The Crimean slave trade was the main source of income of the Khanate, and one of the biggest sources of slaves to the Ottoman Empire.
-The Crimean slave trade in Eastern Europe, and the Barbary slave trade in West and South Europe, were the two main sources of European slaves to the Ottoman Empire.
+The Crimean slave trade was the main source of income of the Khanate.
+The Crimean slave trade in Eastern Europe, and the Barbary slave trade in Western and Southern Europe, were the two main sources of European slaves to the Ottoman Empire.

 During this period the Crimea was the destination of the Crimean–Nogai slave raids in Eastern Europe, and European slaves were trafficked to the Middle East via the Crimea.

 Background

 When the Crimean Khanate was founded in the 1440s, the Crimean Tatars initially taxed the Italian slave trade in the Italian ruled cities – mainly Caffa – in the Crimea.

 The Crimean Khanate had a small population and a rudimentary agriculture and needed another source of income as well as a supply of laborers for the estates they founded.
 They therefore started to tax the Italian slave trade and conduct raids to supply more slaves.

 The Italian ruled cities in Crimea were taken by the Ottoman Empire by 1475.
 In 1462 the Venetian and Genoese had started to hire Polish mercenaries, which made the Ottoman Sultan concerned that Crimea would come under Polish hegemony.
 This resulted in an Ottoman campaign taking advantage of internal instability in the Crimean Khanate to conquer the Venetian and Genoese ruled cities in the region, and by 1475 all those cities were under Ottoman control, and the Crimean Khan had submitted to the Ottoman Sultan as a vassal, uniting their forces to the Ottomans.

 Caffa was transformed into an Ottoman province, after which the slave trade was taken over by Muslim Ottoman slave traders in collaboration with the Crimea Khanate, connecting the Crimean slave trade to the Ottoman slave trade and a joint venture between the Crimean Khanate and the Ottoman Empire.
 The Crimean slave trade was also connected to the Khivan slave trade and the Bukhara slave trade further east in Central Asia, as the slave market in Khiva and Bukhara was also provided with Europeans (mostly Russians) captured by the Crimean Tatars.